bertrandgressier/springjersey/README.md

 Spring Jersey Hibernate Spring-data
 =============

-This is an example project to initialize a project  :
+This is a startup project

 * spring-version : 3.2.2.RELEASE
 * hibernate : 4.2.1.Final